turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-static-exception/index.md

 ## Step 12: Review

-In this guide you created a resource level exception for the Bucket Versioning control.
+In this guide you created a resource-level exception for the Bucket Versioning control.

 ## Next Steps